Polkalytics/Polkadot-Data-Knowledge-Base/docs/99_about/contribution-policy.md

 # Contribution Policy

 You are invited to contribute to the Polkadot Data Knowledge Base.
+If you represent a team/product, this gives you an excellent opportunity to add relevant context and information.
+Please read this page carefully.

+## How to contribute

 You can propose changes to existing entries or to add new ones.
 To contribute:
 - Visit the [Github repo](https://github.com/Polkalytics/Polkadot-Data-Knowledge-Base) and fork it.
 - Commit changes to your fork
 - Submit a [pull request](https://github.com/Polkalytics/Polkadot-Data-Knowledge-Base/pulls)